veracity-engineering/SolutionPackage/docfx_project/articles/DNV.SecretsManager.md

 `-s | --url <url>`

-Allows you to provide the URL to the keyvault.
+Provide the URL to the keyvault.

 `-f | --filename <filename>`

-Allows you to specify the file to which you would like to download to or upload from.
+Specify the file to which you would like to download to or upload from.

 ---